HCGStudio/DongBot/README.md

 Dong!
 Bot is a multi backend chat bot framework.

+**WARNING:** This framework is useable but still under construction and have many bugs.

 ## Backend support:

 - [x] CqHttp (Only websocket tested, through [cqhttp.Cyan](https://github.com/frank-bots/cqhttp.Cyan))